 It’s important to note that BB&T CD rates may change on a daily basis, which is why the firm doesn’t publish all its rates online.

 7-Day To 60-Month CDs

-These are the bank’s standard CD accounts, and you can open one with a minimum of $1,000 for terms ranging from seven days to 60 months (or five years).
-Longer-term options generally cary higher interest rates.
+These are the bank’s standard CD accounts, and you can open one with a minimum of $1,000 for terms ranging from 7 days to 60 months (or five years).
+For terms ranging from seven to 31 days, you can open up one with a minimum of $2,500.
+Longer-term options generally carry higher interest rates.
 Overall, these rates reflect what you would likely find at brick-and-mortar banks for the same terms.
 The table below provides more details.

 But to get a better glimpse of what’s out there, you can compare CD rates from among options at banks, credit unions and online banks throughout the country.

 BB&T Bank also offers an evolving CD of sorts.
 You can open a Stepped Rate CD for a term of 12 months and the rate will increase every 12 months for a total term length of 48 months or six years.